kabir-rab/Game-KPI/README.md

 # Known bugs and limitations
  - Quick Selection Mode only.
- - Spectre css requires bootstrapping, some minor clashes with Qlik's styling.
+ - Spectre css needs adding scope to as there are some minor clashes with Qlik's styling.